kharrigian/kharrigian.github.io/_pages/about.md

 * Born in Chicago, IL and raised in Los Angeles, CA.
 * Earned a BS in Mathematics from Northeastern University in Boston, MA.
+* Incoming Computer Science PhD Student at Johns Hopkins Univeristy.
+Advised by Mark Dredze.
+Research focuses on natural language processing and multi-modal machine learning for clinical decision support.
-* Currently a Senior Quantitative Analyst at Warner Media Applied Analytics, serving HBO, Warner Bros., and Turner Broadcasting.
+* Previously worked as a Senior Quantitative Analyst at Warner Media Applied Analytics, serving HBO, Warner Bros., and Turner Broadcasting.
-* Self-taught computer scientist, with current research focusing primarily on natural language processing, multi-modal machine learning, and anomaly detection.
 * Fostered over 40 rescue Golden Retrievers before moving away to college.
 Cannot wait to adopt one of my own!
 * My favorite hobby is model railroading.
 You can find out more about my layout [<span style="color:blue">here</span>](https://kharrigian.github.io/hobbies/).

 ## News Alerts

+**6/7/2019** - After 2 owners, 3 years, and 4 positions, yesterday marked my last day with Warner Media Applied Analytics.
+I will forever be thankful for the opportunities that were made available to me by my wonderful colleagues during that time.
+I now look forward to taking on new challenges as a Computer Science PhD student at Johns Hopkins University.
+Starting in August, I will be working alongside the Center for Language and Speech Processing and the Malone Center for Engineering in Healthcare to create new clinical decision support tools.
+Beyond excited!

 **2/12/2019** - I've been promoted to Senior Quantitative Analyst.
 Grateful for the support that my co-workers have provided to get me to this point.